|Nutrition Facts (per serving)|

-Pigs in Blankets are known around the world and here in the UK and Ireland are traditionally served at the Christmas lunch and often on Boxing Day as well, after all, they are too good for just one day.
-Figures suggest close to 128 million are eaten at the lunch and what a shame; they do not need to be reserved simply for one day of the year.
+Pigs in blankets are known around the world and here in the UK and Ireland, are traditionally served at the Christmas lunch and often on Boxing Day.
+Figures suggest close to 128 million are eaten at the lunch, but they do not need to be reserved simply for one day of the year.

 24 cocktail sausages

 Lightly grease a baking tray and cover with baking parchment.
-Keep to one side.
+Set aside.

-On a chopping board, lay the slices of streaky bacon side by side Then, using the back of a dinner knife, stretch the bacon as far as it will go without tearing it.
+On a chopping board, lay the slices of streaky bacon side by side.
+Using the back of a dinner knife, stretch the bacon as far as it will go without tearing it.
 Cut each slice into thirds.

-Take each cocktail sausage, and wrap it tightly with the bacon (like swaddling a baby).
+Take each cocktail sausage and wrap it tightly with the bacon.

 Lay the wrapped sausage on the prepared baking tray with the seam underneath.
 Continue until you have used up all the bacon and sausages.

 At this point, the tray can be covered and placed in the refrigerator to cook later.

-As soon as you need your pigs, pop them into the preheated oven and cook for about 20 minutes or until the bacon is crisp and golden and the sausage cooked right through.
+As soon as you need your pigs in a blanket, pop them into the oven and cook for about 20 minutes or until the bacon is crisp and golden and the sausage is cooked through.

-The sausages can be wrapped the day before, even the week before and frozen but please defrost thoroughly before cooking.
+- The sausages can be wrapped the day before or even the week before and frozen, but defrost thoroughly before cooking.
 The best way to defrost is to remove from the freezer and place in the refrigerator overnight.

-You can, of course, make sausages and wrap them, which is a fun thing to do.
-Here, I use bought cocktail-sized sausages.
+- You can also make sausages and wrap them, which is a fun thing to do.
 Avoid the cheapest sausages, instead choose good quality, full-flavored sausages to make them stand out.
 The thinly sliced streaky bacon is the best to use for wrapping.